The Economics

 China: the model is the bait, the ecosystem is the business

-Two of these companies, Zhipu and MiniMax, listed in Hong Kong in January 2026 and saw their valuations multiply within weeks.21 The public market is funding the strategy — and profitability on inference is simply not the case being made to those investors.
+Two of these companies, Zhipu and MiniMax, listed in Hong Kong on the same January 2026 day, at valuations modest by frontier standards: roughly $7 billion and $6.5 billion respectively.21 What happened next is the instructive part.
+By mid-June 2026 Zhipu’s market value had multiplied roughly twenty-fold from its debut, to around $63 billion, with MiniMax reaching about $16 billion; a rally fed by analyst upgrades, a fully open-source frontier-grade release, and, not least, an American own goal (the dated note below).38 The public market is funding the strategy, and profitability on inference is simply not the case being made to those investors.
 “Chinese labs can’t make money selling tokens” is true and almost irrelevant: selling tokens was never the plan.

 The commodity tier eats the floor